 Methods of Snow Fighting to Keep Roads Safe

-Methods of snow-fighting vary by region, but the goal is the same, keep the roads safe.
-Whether it’s the surprise spring storm, the first week of fall snowstorm or a mid-winter blizzard, busy road crews are always out making sure that the roads are safe.
+Methods of snow-fighting vary by region, but the goal is the same, to keep the roads safe.
+Whether it’s the surprise spring storm, the first week of fall snowstorm, or a mid-winter blizzard, busy road crews are always out making sure that the roads are safe.
 Often all through the night and all day, they are working in freezing temperatures to fight snow accumulation and icy roads.
-From large state department of transportation crews to small-town teams, the methods of snow fighting don’t differ much, but the budgets and equipment do.
+From large state department of transportation crews to small-town teams, the methods of snow-fighting don’t differ much, but the budgets and equipment do.
 Even when budgets are tight, the public’s safety cannot be compromised.
-Here are six methods of snow fighting and deicing.
+Here are six methods of snow-fighting and deicing.

 Some DOT’s and road crews use sand to assist with traction when the hills and roads get slick.
 While it does provide grip, plain sand does not provide any snow or ice melting benefits.
 And the post-storm clean-up with street sweepers can really add to the winter road budget.
 Local merchants are also less than pleased when they have to get out and clean up their sidewalks before the sand and dust gets tracked into their stores.
 For more efficient sand distribution, stockpiles can be treated with products like SOS to reduce the bounce and scatter and ensure less wasted product.

 Cinders are sometimes used as an alternative to salt for ice and snow control.
 Ice control cinders are dark in color.
 It can be used alone or mixed in with white salt.
 Cinders require substantial after storm clean up.